Supergravity: The end of the SUGRA era

 Some of these difficulties could be avoided by moving to a 10-dimensional theory involving superstrings.
 However, by moving to 10 dimensions one loses the sense of uniqueness of the 11-dimensional theory.

 The core breakthrough for the 10-dimensional theory, known as the first superstring revolution, was a demonstration by Michael B. Green, John H. Schwarz and David Gross that there are only three supergravity models in 10 dimensions which have gauge symmetries and in which all of the gauge and gravitational anomalies cancel.
-These were theories built on the groups SO(32) and $E_8 \times E_8$, the direct product of two copies of E_{8}.
+These were theories built on the groups SO(32) and $\mathrm E_8 \times \mathrm E_8$, the direct product of two copies of E_{8}.
 Today we know that, using D-branes for example, gauge symmetries can be introduced in other 10-dimensional theories as well.

 The second superstring revolution

 Initial excitement about the 10-dimensional theories, and the string theories that provide their quantum completion, died by the end of the 1980s.
 There were too many Calabi–Yaus to compactify on, many more than Yau had estimated, as he admitted in December 2005 at the 23rd International Solvay Conference in Physics.
 None quite gave the standard model, but it seemed as though one could get close with enough effort in many distinct ways.
 Plus no one understood the theory beyond the regime of applicability of string perturbation theory.

 There was a comparatively quiet period at the beginning of the 1990s; however, several important tools were developed.
 For example, it became apparent that the various superstring theories were related by "string dualities", some of which relate weak string-coupling - perturbative - physics in one model with strong string-coupling - non-perturbative - in another.

 Then the second superstring revolution occurred.
 Joseph Polchinski realized that obscure string theory objects, called D-branes, which he discovered six years earlier, equate to stringy versions of the p-branes known in supergravity theories.
 String theory perturbation didn't restrict these p-branes.
 Thanks to supersymmetry, p-branes in supergravity gained understanding well beyond the limits of string theory.

 Armed with this new nonperturbative tool, Edward Witten and many others could show all of the perturbative string theories as descriptions of different states in a single theory that Witten named M-theory.
 Furthermore, he argued that M-theory's long wavelength limit, i.e. when the quantum wavelength associated to objects in the theory appear much larger than the size of the 11th dimension, needs 11-dimensional supergravity descriptors that fell out of favor with the first superstring revolution 10 years earlier, accompanied by the 2- and 5-branes.

 Therefore, supergravity comes full circle and uses a common framework in understanding features of string theories, M-theory, and their compactifications to lower spacetime dimensions.